Files in dist

 📄 my-lib.global.prod.js

-• Files with dev in their names are intended to be used during development.
+devin their names are intended to be used during development. - Files with

 Depending on the specifics of your project, it's possible that you don't need all of these files, or maybe you need more alternatives for other use cases.
 Either way, you can change which files are built by modifying vite.config.mts and package.json.